bergio13/ADM_HW3/README.md

 This repository contains the Homework 3 for the ADM course.
 In particular:
 - the notebook `HW3.ipynb` is the notebook containing the answers to the questions of the homework
 - the files `prepro.py`, `crawler.py` and `myparser.py` contain some of the functions used to solve the exercises (mainly Q1 and Q2)
+- the folder `outputs` contains some files created during the homework, specifically:
-- the `vocabulary.pkl` and `inverted_indx.pkl` are the dictionaries created as output of two functions of Q2
+  - `vocabulary.pkl` and `inverted_indx.pkl` are the dictionaries created as output of two functions of Q2
+  - `master_urls.txt` is the list of urls created in Q1
 - the file `CommandLine.sh` contains the executable script for the Command Line Question